ballerina-platform/ballerina-distribution/examples/websocket-client-mutual-ssl/websocket_client_mutual_ssl.md

 Run the client program by executing the command below.

->**Tip:** As a prerequisite to running the client, start a sample service secured with mutual SSL.
+>**Info:** As a prerequisite to running the client, start a sample service secured with mutual SSL.

 ::: out websocket_client_mutual_ssl.out :::